idle-meerkat/sdevwiki-fork/Policer.md

 It is possible also to change default TC in the example above.

 ## Limitations
-These are the limitations on Policing of Dynamic Traps
+These are the limitations on policing of dynamic traps:
 * The following parameters the `policer` action are supported: `rate` and `burst` and `conform-exceed`.
 * Specifying `rate` as a percentage is not supported.
 * Specifying cell size for the `burst` option is not supported.
 * Specifying the `burst` values as less than the packet size sent to port does not drop all packets.
-The packets are be rate-limited according to the user defined rate.
+The packets are rate-limited according to the user defined rate.

 # Policing Data Path Traffic
 Configuring the policing of data path traffic is similar to the configuration of dynamic traps, except that trap action must not be specified.